 What made the 3rd act so great was what it manage to do.
 Everything that it basically setup, in the beginning, resulted in the last few episodes being what I could only describe as 2001: An Eva Odyssey.
 It took the ingenious vision of Kubrick's film and pushed beyond its ending point by introducing a prologue that showed the genesis of mankind as a species, and the exodus of a new stage of human evolution into a grander sentient being.
 It literally and figuratively showed our limited understanding when brought face to face with an advanced species.
 Where humanity saw a brutal, uncaring race of otherworldly creatures, in reality, it was us humans that were the uncultured simple-minded species incapable of comprehending or understanding something beyond our current intellect.
 It's like a 2D person trying to grasp the idea of a 3D object.
 This plot twist even paralleled the journey of Ryu Soma as well, which made it a multifaceted reveal that serviced both the narrative and the characters.
 It's an idea that could have easily crumbled under its own weight but somehow manage to pull it off with such gravitas.
 And since Argento had already committed to making the show as grounded as possible, it was far more potent as a result.
 This isn't to say that Argento tackles the idea to the pedigree reached by Kubrick's magnum opus, far from it, but the fact that it manages to take and run with that idea is very impressive within itself.
 It's truly one of the most spectacular latter halves I've seen from any anime.
 But outside of this achievement, the show does have a major plot hole that hurt it towards the end, and that was the involvement of Mr. X.

 David "Mr. X" Lawrence is by far the worst part of the show because with him brings a plot hole that I felt was a result of poor planning and split decision making by the studio and writers.
 Earlier on in the series, he was introduced as a sort of "devil on the shoulder" character that seemed to only exist in Soma's head.
 With his red hair, devilish features and constant consumption of apples (obvious forbidden fruit reference), we as an audience was meant to believe that he was, in fact, a figment of the protagonist's imagination.
 But due to what I could only describe as poorly executed retconning, this character was introduced as a flesh and blood human being that existed all along.
 Where the problem lies is that throughout the show he seemed to have the ability to appear and disappear without anyone else outside of Soma acknowledging him; so when the reveal is made that he could have been seen by anyone, it rendered many instances of him appearing out of nowhere (from what we were shown) to be bullshit.
 One could argue that because of Soma's borderline delusional state, he simply saw Lawrence at times when he couldn't fully follow his movements and that Lawrence's high-tech skills allowed him to evade cameras and personnel, but that still leaves the question as to how and why others weren't aware of his presence.
-This was sadly a plot hole with close to no proper explanation given, but one I dismissed given everything else the show was executing so well in regards to the "Space Odyssey" 3rd act as well as Ryu Soma's character arc.
+This was sadly a plot hole with close to no proper explanation given, but one I dismissed given everything else that the show was executed well in regards to the "Space Odyssey" 3rd act, as well as Ryu Soma's character arc.

 ***END OF SPOILERS****

-I've never been one to care about the average scores accumulated by MAL users, but a 6.9 for this show is criminally low, perhaps the most underrated and sadly unwarranted score given to any series I've stumbled upon on MAL.
+I've never been one to care about the average scores accumulated by MAL users, but below 7 for this show is criminally low, perhaps the most underrated and sadly unwarranted score given to any series I've stumbled upon on MAL.
 Sadly misunderstood, a show with so many layers it effectively deafened itself to the general populace.
 And rather than take the time to decipher it, the quicker solution was to subject it to semantics and label it as an "Evangelion clone".
 I saw this at the right time in my anime viewing experience, never being bothered by the episodic first half or the methodical pacing.
 With intriguing characters and a plot that slowly revealed its hand, the more I watched it the more engrossed I became.
 The protagonist was one I've seen done wrong so many times that finally seeing his type done right was quite rewarding.
-Very few protagonist struck a cord with me the way he did.
+Very few protagonist struck a chord with me the way he did.
 This was a show that only grew on me as it went along, and after episode 16-18, it became an addiction I couldn't stop watching.
 It was modest and always felt honest about its intent, and that's a quality I actively seek out in titles I watch.
 Argento Soma won me over, flaws and all.

 This title is a methodical one that requires patience on the part of the viewer.
 For those that enjoy titles that slowly crafts and builds upon its end goal, the payout is satisfactory.
 Anyone seeking instant gratification shouldn't watch this.
 I don't like advocating the saying of "you're not ready for this show yet", but in all honesty, it's something that could only be appreciated by those past a certain threshold with their experience with anime.
 This is a title only accessible to those well versed in the medium.
 Until you as a viewer personally feel ready to commit to this series, I suggest keeping this tucked away for a later date.
 I can't promise the same payout I received, but I can assure that those fully aware of its intent would appreciate the ambitious piece of work before them.